 Skip to main content

-Styling
+Styling and Appearance

-DayPicker comes with a minimal style inspired by MacOS date pickers, designed to be extended and customized.
+DayPicker comes with a minimal style inspired by macOS date pickers, designed to be extended and customized.

 You can also apply your own styles or use a CSS framework like Tailwind CSS or Bootstrap to style the calendar.